conp-solutions/SpecSAT/README.md

  3. add the new report file to the branch
  4. create a pull request in the main repository with your change

+When contributing data to the SpecSAT repository, make sure you provide your change with the MIT license.